AFLplusplus/qemu-libafl-bridge/README.md

 This raw interface is used in `libafl_qemu` that expose a more Rusty API.

-To use `libafl_qemu`, refer to the [LibAFL](https://github.com/AFLplusplus/LibAFL) repository, especially the qemu example fuzzers such as [qemu_launcher](https://github.com/AFLplusplus/LibAFL/tree/main/fuzzers/qemu_launcher).
+To use `libafl_qemu`, refer to the [LibAFL](https://github.com/AFLplusplus/LibAFL) repository, especially the [qemu](https://github.com/AFLplusplus/LibAFL/tree/main/fuzzers/qemu) fuzzer example.

 #### License